We look forward to serving with you!

 In addition, these individuals have the opportunity to discover their interests as a staff member.
 CREW members have additional freedoms and leadership opportunities that are not provided to campers, but they do not yet have the full responsibility of being on staff.
 Apply to be on CREW today!

-for staff with children 9 and under
+for Children of Staff, 9 and under

 Heartland Camp volunteers with children 9 and younger have the option to participate in Mini-Camp programming and activities.
 Mini-Camp sessions include daily programs directed by volunteer staff to allow for parents and guardians to fulfill their volunteer efforts in other areas of the camp.
 Mini-Camp sessions include fun and exciting activities to keep children occupied throughout the day.
 Activities include: archery, painting, swimming, nap time, story time, plenty of arts and crafts, and much more.